choKaylee/advanced_DS/README.md

+# Click on the notebooks to view cool stuff!

 This course covers basics of the modern statistical methods in applied data science.
 It contains two broad blocks: causal inference, and machine learning methods.
 Emphasis is given to practical applications using analysis of real-world data,